Bobby Petrino: Motorcycle incident

-In April 2012, Petrino was involved in a motorcycle crash on Arkansas Highway 16 near the city of Crosses.
+On April 1, 2012, Petrino was involved in a motorcycle crash on Arkansas Highway 16 near the city of Crosses.
 He was riding with former Arkansas All-SEC volleyball player Jessica Dorrell, whom he had hired on March 28 as student-athlete development coordinator for the football program after she served as a fundraiser in the Razorback Foundation.
 Petrino initially said he was alone on the motorcycle.
-However, on April 6, just minutes before a police report was to be released showing Dorrell was also aboard, Petrino admitted that Dorrell was not only a passenger, but that he had been conducting an adulterous relationship with her.
+However, on April 6, just minutes before a police report was to be released showing Dorrell was also aboard, Petrino admitted that Dorrell was not only a passenger, but that he had been conducting an affair with her.
 Long placed Petrino on indefinite paid administrative leave while he investigated the situation.

 According to The Athletic, shortly after the accident, Larry Henry of KFSM-TV got a tip from "a lock-down, high-up source" at the university that Petrino was not really alone on the motorcycle.
 This prompted Henry to collar Petrino after a press conference held after Petrino's release from the hospital and ask him if he was sure he was alone during the accident.
 Two days after the press conference, Henry learned the police report was about to be released, and that Dorrell was indeed the other passenger.
 The police investigation revealed that Petrino and Dorrell refused offers to call 911, then flagged down a passing car who drove them to a Fayetteville diner.
 A state trooper who served as Petrino's game-day police detail drove a badly injured Petrino to the hospital.